 It does not take long in most ship yards to see poor fabrication - poor weld practices and poor choices of weld equipment or consumables.
 It's also difficult to find

-weld personnel that know a little aout the process and consumables they daily utilize.
+weld personnel that know a little aout the weld process and weld consumables they daily utilize.

 From a design / strength perspective, the center area of a ship is typically the weakest link, its also where the highest weld quality is supposded to be.
-The middle welds on a ship typically will get 100% X rays, and then for a reason likely influenced bu costs, there will usually will be a lower "Visual" or small percentage NDT inspections typically applied for the rest of the welds.
+The middle longitudinal amd horizontal flux cored welds seam on a ship typically will get 100% X rays, and then for a reason likely influenced by costs, there will usually will be a lower "Visual" or small percentage NDT inspections typically applied for the rest of the welds.

-be without the type of weld defects that can influence failure.
+Its a rare event to find welds without the type of defects that can influence failure.

 As you can see with above ships weld preps, the fitters in this ship yard must have got their training at Walmart and the engineers, QA personnel, supervisors might as well have stayed home.

-If i was involved in the ship Insurance business, I would want more information on why each year, ships that typically can cost 100 to 500 million dollars, will in decent weather, simply tear apart and sink, yet no one seems to know why.
-However with the ships in which someone as above, managed to take a photo before the deep plunge, the destructive metal tears will Imn sure in most instances follow the welds, and if you are looking for root causes of poor weld quality and over heated weld HAZ locations, simply track down the engineering management at the yard where the ships were built.
+Each year, ships that typically can cost 100 to 500 million dollars, will in decent weather, simply tear apart and sink, yet no one seems to know why.
+However with the ships in which someone as above, managed to take a photo before the deep plunge, the destructive metal tears will Imn sure in most instances follow the welds, and if you are looking for root causes of poor weld quality and over heated weld HAZ locations, simply track down the engineering and QA management at the yards where the ships were built.

 Note: Another issue for many weld shops. is the shops may use incorrect flux cored weld wires or the wrong wire sizes, or perhaps they use flux cored or metal cored wires when the welds could be achieved with the MIG process with it's much lower cost weld wires.

-AN EASY TO DO, LOW COST WELD THAT PROVES THE WELDERS SKILLS FOR ANY "ALL POSITION" PLATE WELDER QUALIFICATION.
+AN EASY LOW COST WELD THAT PROVES THE WELDERS SKILLS FOR ANY "ALL POSITION" PLATE WELDER QUALIFICATION.

 Using an 0.045 (1.2mm) E71T-1 wire.
 Produce a single pass, 1/4 (6.4 mm), vertical up, steel fillet weld, thats six inches in length.
 Use 3/8 plate thats free of surface contaminates and mill scale.
 This low cost weld should be the only welder qualification test ever required for any positions VEE or J groove plates.
 To test the weld fusion attained, provide a break test in a vice.
 This will reveal the internal quality of the weld.